IntentArchitect/Docs/articles/getting-started/tutorials/hello-world/hello-world-tutorial.md

 ## Model your domain

-The domain designer is where you model your business / problem domain.
-What are the concepts that exist in your problem space, what data do they have, how are they related, etc.
+The `Domain` Designer is where you model your business/problem domain (the concepts that exist in your problem space, what data they have, how are they related, etc.).

-* Open the `Domain Designer`
+* Open the `Domain` Designer.

 ![Open Domain Designer](images/open-domain-designer.png)

 * Right-click anywhere on the grid, and select `New Class`.
 * Change the name to `Planet`.
-* Right-click on the Planet class, and select `Add Attribute`.
+* Right-click on the `Planet` class, and select `Add Attribute`.
 * Name the attribute `Name` of type `string`.
 * Save the domain (`ctrl`+`s`).

 ![Model a Planet](images/model-planet.png)

 > [!NOTE]
 > This is the simplest domain model possible for the purposes of the "Hello World" tutorial.
-Real domain models are much more complex and interesting.
-If you want know more about domain modelling, check this out  [Intent Architect Webinar on Domain Modeling in .NET](https://www.youtube.com/watch?v=yRfTXxsIKME).
+Real world domain models are much more complex and interesting.
+If you want know more about domain modelling check out our [Intent Architect Webinar on Domain Modeling in .NET](https://www.youtube.com/watch?v=yRfTXxsIKME).

-Next you will be moving onto the Service Designer.
+Next you will be moving onto the `Services` Designer.

 ## Model your services

-In the `Service Designer` you  describe your application services, which is the contract for how your application can be interacted with.
-This designer also allows you to define which services are remotely accessible and how they are exposed.
+In the `Services` Designer you describe your application services, which is the contract for how your application can be interacted with.
+This Designer also allows you to define which services are remotely accessible and how they are exposed.

-* Open the `Services Designer`
+* Open the `Services` Designer.

 ![Open Service Designer](images/open-service-designer.png)